The Three Greatest Players of Irish B/C Button Accordion Playing

 Fiddle player, Liam O’Connor plays The Holly Bush by Finbarr Dwyer

-Finbarr was part of a car rally team doing particularly well in the 1980s and when a much loved member of that team died in a crash in Donegal in 1988 in Finbarr’s words “we all took it that badly we never played for 17 years.”
+Finbarr was part of a car rally team doing particularly well in the 1980s.
+In 1988, tragedy struck when a much loved member of the team died in a crash in Donegal.
+In Finbarr’s own words “we all took it that badly we never played for 17 years.”

-It was with some fear and trepidation that Finbarr took out the accordion again 17 years later but happily it all came back to him and he was playing ‘better than ever’ as he stated himself.
+It was with some fear and trepidation that Finbarr took out the accordion again seventeen years later.
+Happily, it all came back to him however and he was playing ‘better than ever’ as he stated himself.

 Finbarr passed away on the 8th February 2014, in Mallow, Co.
 Cork, Ireland